JeanMax/21sh/README.md

 * clean the global var
 * rename env builtin and/or env utils
-* last char of line not printed when line wrap?
 * handle multilines quote stuff

 ### BONUS: ###